arestisn/project_px_m/README.md

 1. "account_table" / "account_setting_table" are linked together with a primary key.
 Any change that you make on "account_table" table, a relevant change must be applied on "account_setting_table" table as well.
 2. "routing_table" is a standalone table and therefore any changes must be applied only to it.

+Features
+- The WEB GUI will not be publicly accessible (VPN Connected, same network as the Config DB).
+- Authentication and logging feature (log changes and errors).
+- DB Connected/Disconnected Alert (Green/Red light at the top of the GUI); someone must establish DB Connectivity first before the rest of the features are accessible.
+- Once DB Connected, then we will progressively add new features (functions) as specified below:

+1.
+2.
+3.
+4.
+5.
+...